 The Dangers of Dog Poop to Dogs

-Naturally, dog feces are dangerous to dogs themselves.
+Naturally, the dangers of dog poop extend to dogs themselves.
 After all, most of us don't want our dogs to eat it.
 While it is usually harmless for them to eat, it can sometimes cause diarrhea, vomiting, and even death.
 If your dog does eat feces, clean out their mouth immediately and call the vet.
 However, this does not apply to dogs known to eat feces (it's called coprophagia, and if your dog does it, you should talk to your vet about ways to prevent it).
 In those cases, it's best just to clean it up when they do it.

 We all love our dogs, but we don't love their poop on our lawns and polluting our waterways.
 The best way to prevent this is to have a system and/or service in place to regularly clean up and dispose of your pet’s waste.